Houston Psychiatrist

 Encourage Activities

-One of the best ways to help your loved one living with depression is to re-introduce them to his/her hobbies.
+One of the best ways to help your loved one living with depression is to re-introduce them to hobbies.
 You can also encourage him/her to attend social events.
 You can encourage or prompt fun activities such as having dinner or watching movies.

 Exercises